 Compared to other tax-saving instruments, ELSS mutual funds are known for their higher return potential.
-Here are a few reasons for its high-return potential.
+Here are a few reasons for its high-return potential:

 Being an equity-oriented fund, all ELSS funds have to maintain at least 65% exposure to equity.
 While this increases their risk level, it also helps them to generate better returns than other types of tax-saving instruments potentially.

 These funds are diversified to mitigate risk.
 Mutual funds are always subject to market conditions and developments.
-Diversification is the process of spreading the investment over a range of investment options.
+Diversification is the process of spreading the investment over a range of other investment options.
 This ensures that if one asset is performing weakly, the investment is not tied down.

 Professional fund managers manage ELSS mutual funds.
-They are informed about market conditions and invest your money in a planned and systematic way to ensure maximum returns.
+They are informed about market conditions and invest their money in a planned and systematic way to ensure maximum returns.
 This type of fund is great for novice investors who want to reduce tax liability.

 The SIP route inculcates investment discipline.
 A disciplined investor plans out their investments, which is why the SIP option is popular.
 The lock-in period also ensures that you do not withdraw the amount and that the money stays invested.

-You can invest in these funds, both online or offline.
+You can invest in these funds, both online or offline:

 If you have an online trading account, you can invest in these schemes online.
 You must open an account on Mutual Fund Utilities.
 MFU is a platform that aggregates all the schemes offered by different Asset Management Companies.
 You may also sign up for these schemes separately with different AMCs.